The Application Process

 Financial support for in-person interview travel costs

-To enable applicants to come to interview in Cambridge, the Colleges are pleased to provide support for travel costs to students who meet one of the following criteria: a) are/have been in local authority care for any period of time, b) are currently eligible for Free School Meals AND who attend a UK maintained sector school or college, c) are mature applicants currently eligible for benefits that would entitle any dependent children to Free School Meals.
-The Colleges will contact eligible applicants directly with further information when they’re invited to interview.
+When in-person interviews were commonplace, the Colleges provide support for travel costs to students who meet one of the following criteria: a) are/have been in local authority care for any period of time, b) are currently eligible for Free School Meals AND who attend a UK maintained sector school or college, c) are mature applicants currently eligible for benefits that would entitle any dependent children to Free School Meals.
+The Colleges will contact eligible applicants directly with further information in circumstances where they’re invited to an in-person interview.